Firehose Guarantees and Best Practices

 This endpoint keeps full events history for the last 72 hours.
 The events older than 72 hours will be deleted.
 You can use this data to back fill your application if it has been down for some time.
 Firehose guarantees that retention time is at least 72h, sometimes it could be a little bit longer.

-User interaction with Base UI (Web or Mobile) may produce one or more events in Firehose API.
-Firehose tries to aggregate changes to produce single event per user interaction, but some data changes in Base happen asynchronously and Firehose API favours low latency over smaller number of events.
+User interaction with Sell UI (Web or Mobile) may produce one or more events in Firehose API.
+Firehose tries to aggregate changes to produce single event per user interaction, but some data changes in Sell happen asynchronously and Firehose API favours low latency over smaller number of events.
 As a result you may see more than one event in Firehose from the same user interaction.
-For example when changing address of your contact and customer and prospect status at the same time you will see separate events as customer and prospect status changes are made asynchronously in Base.
+For example when changing address of your contact and customer and prospect status at the same time you will see separate events as customer and prospect status changes are made asynchronously in Sell.